mathewpj/LPC2148Projects/README.md

 RTOS Port for LPC2148
 1) Ensure that FreeRTOS 10.0.0 or greater is installed on your system

---------Peripherals
-	|
-	|
+Folder : Peripherals
-	------- LED_Blink: Basic program to check the IDE settings,
- 	|		   toolchain, programmer is working as expected.
+	1) LED_Blink: 	Basic program to check the IDE settings, toolchain, programmer is working as expected.
-	|		   Flashes a LED is everything is correct.
+		      	Flashes a LED is everything is correct.

-	|
-	|
-	------- REAL_Time_Clock_with_ISR: Implements a Real Time Clock
-	|		   in ISR mode.
+	2) REAL_Time_Clock_with_ISR: Implements a Real Time Clock in ISR mode.
 Displays the running clock on LCD.

-	|
-	|
-	-------	Real_Time_Counter: Implements a Real Time Clock in polling
+	3) Real_Time_Counter: Implements a Real Time Clock in polling mode.
-	|		   mode.
 Displays the running clokc on LCD.

-	|
-	|
-	-------	SDCard:
+	4) SDCard: